oni831000/DisplayToggle/README.md

-ToggleDisplay allows you to select a display to enable/disable from a list.
+DisplayToggle allows you to select a display to enable/disable from a list.

 You will first need to select a display before being able to toggle it On/Off by right-clicking the tray icon and go into Settings.